kyracho/mnist_ML/README.md

 2. **Open the `mnist_classification.ipynb` file** from the Jupyter interface.

 3. **Run the cells** in the notebook to train and evaluate various machine learning models.
-___

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, feel free to fork the repository, create a new branch, and submit a pull request.
-You can also open an issue for any bugs or suggestions.